 What is it like to have Online Counselling and Psychotherapy?

-Some people have always preferred telephone or online counselling / psychotherapy, whilst for people having face to face therapy the coronavirus pandemic (COVID-19) and the lockdown has meant moving therapy online.
+Some people have always preferred telephone or online counselling / psychotherapy, whilst for people having in-person / face to face therapy the coronavirus pandemic (COVID-19) and the lockdown has meant moving therapy online.

 Online counselling and psychotherapy removes the need for a patient to travel, they can avoid any anxiety they may have about being seen going for therapy, they can see a therapist who lives a distance away from them to avoid ever bumping into them, they may find it a lot easier to schedule therapy if they have busy lives and may also be able to ensure continuity of therapy if they have to travel.